 7. For plumbing and heating, what pressure should you test pipe and fittings at?

 All pipes should be hydraulically tested.
-Test your pipes at 2 bar for 10 minutes and then at 10 bar for 10 minutes.
+You should test your pipes at 2 bar for 10 minutes and then at 10 bar for 10 minutes.

-Do you have a question for us on plumbing and heating or our Speedfit range of plastic fittings & pipes?
-If so, please contact us.
+If you have a question on plumbing and heating or our JG Speedfit range of plastic fittings & pipes, please contact us.